 But don't we want the cookies to spread?
 Yes, we do and they will.
 We just don't want them to spread too much because then you get a flat, crispy cookie instead of one with a soft, chewy center.

-Tips and Tricks for the Best Cookies
+Tips for Perfect Cookies

-Make sure your oven is the proper temperature!!
+Make sure your oven is the proper temperature!
 Use an oven thermometer to make sure your oven is exactly 350°F. If the oven is too cold, the cookies will spread too much and if it's too hot they centers won't bake all the way through.
 For example, my oven is about 20 degrees off.
 So I have to set the oven to 370°F in order to get it to bake at 350°F.

 Use a lightweight, light colored baking sheet for best results!
 Believe it or not, a lighter pan makes the cookies bake more slowly than a dark pan, which helps keep them from spreading too much.
 My favorite pans for baking cookies are: